Add Custom Attributes

 How it works

 Each application linked to a seller account can create up to 10 seller-visible custom attribute definitions defined by a CatalogCustomAttributeDefinition object.
-Custom attribute definitions appear in the Item Edit sheet in the Seller Dashboard, where sellers can see and edit the custom attribute values.
+Custom attribute definitions appear in the Item Edit sheet in the Square Dashboard, where sellers can see and edit the custom attribute values.

 Note